What is hypothyroidism?

 How is hypothyroidism diagnosed?

 Blood tests can measure your levels of thyroid-stimulating hormone (TSH) and thyroid hormone (T4).
 You have hypothyroidism when you have high TSH and low T4 levels in your blood.
 In very early or mild hypothyroidism, TSH will be high but T4 may be normal.
-In this case, your doctor will pay more attention to TSH levels to make a diagnosis.
+In this case, your doctor may measure the thyroid levels more frequently to determine if hypothyroidism develops over time.

 When the cause of hypothyroidism is Hashimoto disease, blood tests can detect anti-thyroid antibodies that attack the thyroid.